chaitu4418/handson-springboot/readme.md

 1. [V] Integrate Spring data rest into the project.
 1. [V] Spring webmvc with Thymeleaf (template engine - html)
 1. [V] A simple example to expose a custom Data JPA method using Data Rest
+1. Use yaml application config file instead of properties one.
 1. [>] Custom JSON serialization to include both name and id
 1. Include api in the built url of the REST services